agronholm/sqlacodegen/README.rst

 * the table has no primary key constraint (which is required by SQLAlchemy for every model class)
 * the table is an association table between two other tables (see below for the specifics)

+This behaviour can be overridden.
+If for some reason you need it to generate only classes, use the ``--notables`` option.

 Model class naming logic
 ------------------------